Linear Algebra Operations

 These linear algebra operations serve as building blocks for:

-- Dimensionality reduction in high-dimensional data
+- Dimensionality reduction in high-dimensional data (like single-cell RNA-seq)

 - Feature extraction in machine learning pipelines